 Program Name: Entrepreneur Visa

-Minimum Investment: The government asserts that there is no minimum investment required, however it is recommended to proof funds of at least €250,000 to avoid questions from the migration authorities.
+Minimum Investment: The government asserts that there is no minimum investment required, however, it is recommended to prove funds of at least €250,000 to avoid questions from the migration authorities.

 - Entrepreneurs must present a solid business plan, with projections and premises that forecast a profitable business.

 - It is strongly recommended that entrepreneurs show evidence of experience in the field they wish to venture into.

 Pros of starting a business in Germany as a foreigner

 - The process of approval is fast.
 In 45 days a candidate may have an answer.